stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

       - name: autoImportDisabled
         value: "true"
     ```

+Alternatively, if the value does not exist yet in the `AddonDeploymentConfig` resource, you can patch it with this command:

+    ```bash
+    oc patch addondeploymentconfig hypershift-addon-deploy-config -n multicluster-engine --type=json -p='[{"op": "add", "path": "/spec/customizedVariables/-","value":{"name":"autoImportDisabled","value":"true"}}]'
+    ```

-Only newly created Hosted clusters will not be automatically imported.
+**NOTE:** Only newly created Hosted clusters will not be automatically imported.
 Hosted clusters that have already been imported will not be affected.
 Hosted clusters can still be manually imported via the UI or CLI.

+To re-enable auto-import, simply remove the `autoImportDisabled` variable in the resource `AddonDeploymentConfig` resource.

 ### Importing the Hosted cluster into MCE via UI